 Avocados.
 Slice avocados on salads and sandwiches, or make a guacamole dip and serve it with cut veggies instead of chips.
 When you eat lunch out it’s usually very easy to have avocado added to your order.

 Olives.
 Olives can also bring the health benefits of unsaturated fats to your diet.
 On the side of a sandwich or as hors d'oeuvres, incorporating them in your diet is easy.

 Healthy oils.
 Olive oil as well as coconut, safflower, grapeseed and nut oils are healthy additions to your diet.
 Use them in cooking or as a salad dressing for some heart healthy deliciousness.

 Dairy.
-As long as you don't have a dairy sensitivity or allergy, unsweetened Greek yogurt and grass-fed, organic butter are also excellent sources of healthy fats and protein to start your day.
+As long as you don't have a dairy sensitivity or allergy, unsweetened Greek yogurt and grass-fed, organic butter are good sources of healthy fats to start your day.
 You can even make your own yogurt parfait in the morning.
-Add a bit of honey and vanilla to some Greek yogurt and top it with granola or other healthy nuts to delight your taste buds in the morning --- or anytime
+Add a bit of honey and vanilla to some Greek yogurt and top it with granola or other healthy nuts to delight your taste buds in the morning --- or anytime.

 There are many creative ways to work these fat-healthy foods into your diet.
 Remember to exercise moderation, however, as all fats tend to be denser in calories than other food types.
 A little goes a long way, and you’ll enjoy the added benefit of feeling full and that will reduce your likelihood of snacking or overeating later.